phwashresources/phwashresources.github.io/_pillars/good-governance.md

    <p>Governance also supports demand and supply.
 The community demands quality governance which can stimulate and support demand, while providing accountable and equitable supply.
 Quality governance leads to increased investment and encourages cohesion among governance structures in the Philippines, through the DILG and DOH supporting LGUs.</p>

-projectIntroduction: To learn more about governance best practices, visit the Governance Knowledge Management Drive.
-For resources such as technical guides on governance in the Philippines and around the world, visit the Governance Resource Drive.
+projectIntroduction: he Philippines and around the world, visit the Governance Resource Drive.

 projects:
     - title: Governance Knowledge Management Drive
-      description: "Click the Governance Knowledge Management button below for more information:"
+      description: "Click below to learn more about Governance Knowledge Management including best practices:"
       url: https://goo.gl/Jgu9Pf

     - title: Governance Resource Drive
-      description: Research resources on Governance both in the Philippines and around the world can be found here.
+      description: "Click below for resources such as technical guides on Governance in the Philippines and around the world:"
       url: https://goo.gl/FZnXWm
 svg: >
     <?xml version="1.0" encoding="utf-8"?>